 California Red-sided Garter Snake

-See river otters swim and play in their habitat.
+See a river otter swim and play in his habitat.

 Otter feedings are held daily at noon.
-Come talk to a keeper about their life stories while they splash and dash about in the water.
+Come talk to a keeper about his life story while he splashes and dashes about in the water.